OrangeReaper/abStartupManager/README.md

 ## abStartupManager Supports

-- Running of script when VPN Connects (for the first time)
+- Running of the script when VPN Connects (for the first time)

 - Connect to alternate Server if VPN disconnects

-- Connection to VPN Server using .ovpn files (frontend for openvpn)
+- Connection to VPN Server using .ovpn files (frontend for OpenVPN)

-- Email notification when non requested vpn disconnect occurs
+- Email notification when non requested VPN disconnect occurs

-- Shutdown PC option with ability to run script before shutdown
+- Shutdown PC option with the ability to run the script before the shutdown

 - Disconnect VPN on Quit

 - Display connection state as *on top* icon for instant visibility of connection state

-- VPN "Kill Switch" using ipTabes; NB use with care, will overwrite iptables!
+- VPN "Kill Switch" using ipTabes; NB use with care will overwrite tables!

 ## ToDo

-- Add 'About' dialog
+- -Add 'About' dialogue

-- TBC scan ovpn file for virtual network device type (tunX/tapX/null)
+- TBC scan open file for virtual network device type (tune/taps/null)

-- Deal with case when all servers are blacklisted in selected profile
+- Deal with the case when all servers are blacklisted in the selected profile

 - Deal with selected profile empty